 10 Scientifically Backed Cures For That Crushing Hangover

 It started as such a good idea.
-You and a couple friends out on the town, enjoying some drinks, good music, and catching up.
-But somewhere along the way, one drink turned into three, which turned into flaming tequila shots, which turned into a beer chugging contest, and now you feel like your head’s in a vice.
+You and a couple of friends out on the town, enjoying some drinks, good music, and catching up.
+But somewhere along the way, one drink turned into three, which turned into flaming tequila shots, which turned into a beer-chugging contest, and now you feel like your head’s in a vice.

 Every time you move, you feel as though Mike Tyson just landed a jab straight to your forehead.

 No judgment here.
 We get it.
 You know you should drink responsibly, but sometimes things get a tad out of hand.
 What starts as fun and games ends in you clutching the toilet like it’s your only child.

 Here’s a short video if you need a quick refresher on what causes hangovers:

 When it comes to curing yourself of the liquor sweats, you’ve got two options: